 If you are interested in reading more about any of the points described above, I'd recommend two great books.
 Now You See It by Stephen Few discusses how to choose KPI's to design effective dashboards, and The Game of Work by Charles Coonradt does an excellent job of describing how to adopt a mindset of a goal-oriented, data-driven business.

 If you are curious how your company might be able to better utilize its BI resources or are looking into investing in a BI initiative for the first time, then let's talk.
-We promise to be helpful.

 Your Colorado Microbrew Recommendation: